vtexdocs/help-center-content/docs/announcements/en/mercado-libre-integration-new-interface-for-mapping-categories-and.md

 author: 46G4yHIZerH7B9Jo0Iw5KI
 slug: mercado-libre-integration-new-interface-for-mapping-categories-and
 legacySlug: mercado-libre-integration-new-interface-for-mapping-categories-and
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The new interface for mapping categories and attributes will replace the mapping template.
+announcementSynopsisEN: 'The new interface for mapping categories and attributes will replace the mapping template.'
 ---

 Continuing the improvements made for [Mercado Libre certification](https://help.vtex.com/en/announcements/vtex-agora-e-oficialmente-um-parceiro-certificado-do-mercado-livre-no-brasil--34D14K2Y6ogJs3OxKpQUrJ), we are officially releasing the new interface for mapping categories and attributes to all VTEX clients that operate as sellers in Mercado Libre.